-For employers and hiring managers, the hiring process can be full of risks.
+For employers and hiring managers, the pre and post phases of hiring process can be full of risks.
 One of the biggest challenges is ensuring that they select candidates who not only have the important skills and experience but also have a clean legal record.

-A background check means a process used by an organisation or person to verify that an individual is who they claim to be, and check their past record to confirm education, employment history, and other activities, and for a criminal record.
+A background check means a process used by an organisation or person to verify that an individual is who they claim to be, and check their past record to confirm education, employment history, and other activities, and for a criminal record to reduce hiring bias.

 Background check with AI tools, such as those offered by Ferretly, make this process more efficient by using artificial intelligence to examine different types of information about an applicant.